tate11/odoo-academy/README.md

 ## Synopsis

-Modules used manage the teaching activity.
+Modules used to manage the teaching activity.

 ## Motivation